 Rostered Ministers Taking Courses For Continuing Education

-Continuing Education (CE) at the Lutheran Seminary is for those who have already graduated from an MDiv, MTS, BTh or Diaconal program (or their equivalents), and want to audit an occasional LTS course.
+Continuing Education at the Lutheran Seminary is for those who have already graduated from an MDiv, MTS, or Diaconal Certificate program (or their equivalents), and want to audit an occasional LTS course.
 Typically, Continuing Education students access funding from their judicatory bodies, for courses taken.

 Please note: students who wish to take a course for credit must apply to the Seminary as an Occasional Student or enter a degree program.

 Auditing students are not required to complete any course assignments or write examinations nor be entitled to having course work corrected.
 Audited courses will be identified on a student’s transcript by the notation AUDIT.

 Please note that not all courses offered by the Seminary are open to Continuing Education students.